dax8it/ATJIUJITSU-REAL-NEW/content/pages/prices.md

 (+ $15.00 Sign Up Fee)

-* Great for adventurous kids
+* Includes Jiu-Jitsu and Kickboxing!
+Great for adventurous kids.
   * learn Discipline
   * learn Throws (Judo)
   * learn how to fall